Tapas are one of the best-known examples of Spanish cuisine, and there’s no better place to enjoy them than Granada.

 Address: Calle Tendillas de Santa Paula, 4

 Want to enjoy tasty tapas, rich local wines and more?
-Join us on our Hidden Granada Food & Tapas Adventure!
+Join us on our Tapas, Taverns & History Tour and get your fill of both food and history!

 Not only will you visit one of the best tapas bars in Granada, but you’ll also learn about the rich history and culture of this gorgeous city.
 We’ll take you through Granada’s winding cobblestone streets to some of the best local eateries you’ve never heard of, and you’ll discover the city’s secrets one bite at a time.
 We hope you’re hungry!